Table of Contents

 5. shall use one of the following methods for sender-constrained access tokens:

-1. shall support sender-constrained access tokens using one of the following methods:
+1. shall support sender-constrained access tokens using one or both of the following methods:

-Note that DPoP proof JWT must be signed with PS256
+Note that DPoP proof JWTs must be signed with PS256

 , ES256